Is Flow Matching Just Trajectory Replay for Sequential Data?

 The optimal velocity field $\hat{v}^*$ is a weighted mixture of the affine velocity fields per-transition attached to each observed transition, with weights determined by the posterior probability that the point $z$ at time $t$ belongs to the conditional path originating from $X^{(j)}$.
-The formula \eqref{eq_closedformv} allows us to evaluate the vector field at any point $(t,z)$ simply by summing the data set, without explicit optimization (training-free).
+The formula \eqref{eq_closedformv} allows us to evaluate the vector field at any point $(t,z)$ simply by summing the data set, without training neural nets.